dewetj/voltronic-logger/README.md

 - paho-mqtt
 - crcmod

-All of the can be installed using pip.
+All of these can be installed using pip.

 # Configuration
 All of the configurations reside in config.py, it currently contains dummy connection strings and server locations, hence nothing will be logged or published.